Doctor Thorne: Plot summary

-As young adults, Mary and Frank Gresham – the only son and heir of the squire of Greshamsbury – fall in love.
-However, his parents need him to marry wealth; the squire has squandered much money on expensive and fruitless campaigns for a seat in Parliament and is grieved that he can leave little to his son.
+As young adults, Mary and the younger Frank Gresham fall in love.
+However, his parents need him to marry wealth.
 As Mary is penniless and of suspect birth, such a marriage is inconceivable to his mother and to her relatives, the aristocratic de Courcys.
 They wish Frank to marry the eccentric 30-year-old heiress Martha Dunstable instead.
 Frank reluctantly visits Courcy Castle in order to meet Miss Dunstable, and they become friends.
 He foolishly and playfully proposes, but she wisely demurs, knowing that he does not love her.

 Sir Roger Scatcherd is a chronic drunkard, and Doctor Thorne tries in vain to get him to curtail his drinking.
 In his will, Scatcherd leaves the bulk of his estate to his only son, the dissolute Louis Philippe.
 However, he leaves Doctor Thorne in control of the inheritance until Louis Philippe reaches the age of 25.
-Should Louis die before then, Scatcherd stipulates that the estate goes to his sister Mary's eldest child.
-Thorne, knowing that Scatcherd is thinking of the children Mary had in America, is forced to divulge Mary's parentage to Scatcherd, but Scatcherd leaves the will unchanged.
+Should Louis die before then, Scatcherd stipulates that the estate go to his sister Mary's eldest child.
+Thorne, knowing that Scatcherd is thinking of the children Mary had in America, is forced to divulge Mary's parentage, but Scatcherd leaves the will unchanged.

 Roger Scatcherd eventually dies of drink.
-The son proves just as much an alcoholic as the father, and his weaker constitution quickly brings him to the same end before he turns 25.
+The son proves just as much an alcoholic as the father, and his weaker constitution quickly brings him to the same end.
 After consulting with lawyers, Doctor Thorne confirms that his niece Mary is the heiress, now wealthier than even Miss Dunstable.

 Unaware of these developments, the still resolute Frank finally persuades his doting father to consent to his marriage to Mary.
-When all is revealed, the rest of his relations heartily congratulate him.
+When all is revealed, all of his relations heartily congratulate him.